Hi, today I’m going to review the Montane Icarus jacket which I bought a few weeks back. First, a little story of how we came to meet…

 I bought this jacket as the season slipped from mid to late-Autumn and I’ve owned it for a couple of months now.
 In that time the Icarus has been worn in various temperatures ranging from a warm day in late October to a chilly day in late November whilst thrashing about on Dartmoor.

 Apart from summer conditions, it’s been used across the range of temperatures you’d expect to find in a temperate environment.
 In early 2022 I’ll be taking it to Alaska to see how it performs in seriously cold temperatures.
 Obviously, that’s not the main reason I’m going there, but the planned crossing of the north slope gives me a great opportunity to do further trials.
+Plus, it gives me another post to write for our reviews.

 - tested temperatures of about minus 3 degrees Celsius.